|

 As this class is only intended to be used as basis for other list classes, all

-and most of them receive a lot of parameters.
+methods are protected and most of them receive a lot of parameters.

 Often a list interval is handed over as argument, which is specified by a first